Stocks rise on Wall Street, trimming their weekly losses

 Stocks rose in afternoon trading on Wall Street Friday, potentially trimming losses for some of the major indexes this week.

-The S&P 500 rose 1.2% as of 12:13 p.m.
+The S&P 500 rose 1.1% as of 1:48 p.m.
 Eastern.
-The gains pulled the benchmark index up as it hovers near what market watchers call a “correction”, which is when an index sheds more than 10% of its value from a record high.
-The index hit its latest record on Jan.
+The gains come late in a week where investors had been monitoring the index for what market watchers call a “correction”, which is when an index sheds more than 10% of its value from a record high.
+The index is now 8.6% below the latest record reached on Jan.
 3.

+The Nasdaq rose 1.6% as technology stocks rallied, led by Apple.
+Apple shares rose 5.9% after reporting strong financial results.
+Microsoft rose 1.3%.

 The S&P 500 is still on track for its fourth weekly loss in a row and the Nasdaq is headed for its fifth straight weekly loss.
 Broad weekly losses like this haven't hit the market since September 2020.